 As you’re learning and developing your photography skills there will most likely be some things that stretch your limits and push you outside of your comfort zone.
 While these things can be a challenge, stepping outside of your comfort zone is often one of the best ways to improve.
 Stepping outside of your comfort zone could include asking others for feedback on your work, photographing people when you normally focus on nature, forcing yourself to use manual mode, shooting with other people around, sharing your photos online, or any number of other things.

-5. Master Your Gear to Gain Confidence in Your Photography
+5. Master Your Gear

 In order to get the best results with your photography you will need to know your gear inside and out.
 Make sure that you know all of the important functions on your camera and how to use them.
 Know how your lenses perform in different situations and when they will get the best results.
 Know how to effectively use the filters in your camera bag.
-As a result, you will gain confidence in yoru photography.

 6. Learn Post Processing